Masa Harina Man

 "Excuse me.
 I misspoke.
 What I meant was...."
 'Good-looking' began.

 "More or less.
 But advanced degrees prove capacity and determination, qualities the Project certainly demands.
-As for the usual channels, heh, they have served us well so far."
+As for the usual channels, ahem, they have served us well so far."
 He nodded in the direction of a wall map showing the rapidly developing colony of Tranquility City.
-As they watched, the map updated itself: the final outfitting of the residential dome was completed and all floors were ready for habitation.
+As they watched, the map updated itself: another level in Habitat 4 was nearing completion.

 "I believe I have.
-He does have a degree, in fact, in agronomy, which would seem to be relevant."
+He does have a degree, in fact, in agronomy.
+A Bachelor’s degree.
+That would seem to be relevant."

 "Masa Harina."
 'Down-to-earth' pronounced it with careful precision, correctly obliterating the 'H'.